 I have also started making fine art again and have completed over 20 of 30 large mixed media paintings on the theme of “Drawn to Water” and am also working on a series of paintings with old trucks and landscapes.
 My “water paintings” are mixed media acrylic painting that varies in size from three feet to seven feet.
 When I complete my 30 water-themed paintings, I plan to have my first real art show at a fine art gallery in southern Ca. area.
 I also plan to build and market my own websites for my art as I have for my massage business.
 Some of my paintings are on view in my studio when you get your massage.

 Currently, I am spending some weekends in L.A. to help out my mother who has Chronic Obstructive Pulmonary Disease (COPD) which is an umbrella term used to describe progressive lung diseases including emphysema, chronic bronchitis, refractory (non-reversible) asthma, and some forms of bronchiectasis.
 This disease is characterized by increasing breathlessness.

-Nicola will be available for fine art commissions soon.
+Nicola is now available for fine art commissions.

-Nicola is also available for massage appointments Monday – Friday and by request, weekends.
-Please contact me (805-637-7482) with your preferred appointment times and please go ahead and look at my website ( Riktrmassage.com ) for more information.
+Nicola is also available for massage appointments Monday – Friday and by request, on weekends.
+Please contact me, TEXT ONLY at (805-637-7482) with your preferred appointment times, and please go ahead and look at my main website ( www.Santabarbarbaradeeptissue.com ) for more information.